-Choose reduced-sodium foods.
-Opt for low-sodium foods or naturally sodium-free foods, since sodium contributes to tissue swelling and to the buildup of fluid in your abdominal cavity (ascites).
+- Choose reduced-sodium foods.
+Sodium adds to tissue swelling and to the buildup of fluid in your abdomen.
+Look for low-sodium foods or naturally sodium-free foods.

-Never eat oysters or other raw shellfish.
-Such seafood can carry infection-causing bacteria, which can be dangerous for people with liver disease.
+- Avoid eating oysters or other raw shellfish.
+Such seafood can carry infection-causing bacteria.
+Infections can be dangerous for people with liver disease.

-Avoid alcohol.
-Your liver processes the alcohol you drink, and the added stress can cause liver damage.
-Generally, people with primary biliary cholangitis should abstain from alcohol.
+- Avoid alcohol.
+Your liver processes the alcohol you drink.
+The added stress can cause liver damage.
+Generally, people with primary biliary cholangitis should not drink alcohol.

-Check with your doctor before starting new medications or dietary supplements.
-Because your liver isn't working normally, you'll likely be more sensitive to the effects of over-the-counter and prescription medications, as well as some dietary supplements, so check with your doctor before taking anything new.
+- Check with your healthcare team before starting new medicines or dietary supplements.
+Because your liver isn't working normally, you'll likely be more sensitive to the effects of medicines and some dietary supplements.
+Check with your healthcare team before taking anything new.

 Coping and support

-Living with a chronic liver disease with no cure can be frustrating.
-Fatigue alone can have a profound impact on your quality of life.
-Each person finds ways to cope with the stress of a chronic disease.
+Living with an ongoing liver disease with no cure can be frustrating.
+Fatigue alone can have a large impact on your quality of life.
+Each person finds ways to cope with the stress of an ongoing disease.
 In time, you'll find what works for you.
 Here are some ways to get started:

-Learn about your condition.
+- Learn about your condition.
 The more you understand about primary biliary cholangitis, the more active you can be in your own care.
-In addition to talking with your doctor, look for information at your local library and on websites affiliated with reputable organizations such as the American Liver Foundation.
+In addition to talking with your healthcare team, look for information at your local library and on websites affiliated with reputable organizations such as the American Liver Foundation.